 A rise in tech companies often brings a rise of software engineers, including engineers that specialize in software quality assurance (SQA or QA).
 While every company works differently with quality control QA engineers (ex. some have an independent QA team, some have one or two people within the company, and some embed QA personnel with every development team), it's safe to say there is need for these kind of software specialists.

 In fact, according the Stake Overflow Blog, QA was considered one of the fastest growing targets in 2017—meaning, in their opinion, there is high demand for QA engineers, and not enough qualified people to fill these positions.
 Ready to start your QA engineer career?

-A QA engineer’s job is to prevent bad software from being seen by customers.
+A QA engineer's job is to prevent bad software from being seen by customers.
 How customers interact with software determines their relationship with whatever product is being sold.
 That means QA engineers need to find every possible way to break software, and then report where the software testing failed to developers for a fix.
 Without QA engineers, there are clunkier workflows and broken processes.
-Being in the tech driven world we live in today, tech companies that want to remain in business really can’t afford the absence of QA engineers.
+Being in the tech driven world we live in today, tech companies that want to remain in business really can't afford the absence of QA engineers.
 The software tester job outlook is looking good.

 If breaking things for a living hasn’t already persuaded you into a Software Quality Assurance career path, maybe CareerBliss's list of happiest jobs in the nation will.
 SQA professionals have made this list more than once in recent years.
 (Apparently breaking things can make for a happy life.)